 Doctors and clinics

-You can choose a “fastlege” who will work at a clinic near to where you live, but sometimes there are no free places with doctors in the clinic closest to your home, and you may be assigned to a clinic that requires a little more travel.
+You can choose a GP at a clinic near your home, but sometimes there are no free places so you are assigned to a GP that requires some travel.
+You are entiteled to change GP a couple times a year if you want.
+You can read more about the GP system here.
 There are also a variety of private physicians and clinics that you can use, but you must pay for these yourself.

 Before you have an permanant ID number, you cannot get a regular GP